opentrials/opentrials-airflow/README.md

 ### Triggering backfill tasks using the CLI

-- SSH in to the ECS container instance
+- SSH in to the server
 - List docker containers using `docker ps`
 - Log in to one of the docker containers using `docker exec -it <container_id> bash`.
 The webserver instance is a good choice.
 - Run the desired backfill command, something like `$ airflow backfill main_summary -s 2016-06-20 -e 2016-06-26`

+### Credits

+This repository is heavily based on https://github.com/mozilla/telemetry-airflow